About Dr. Melissa Simon

 Melissa A. Simon, MD, MPH is the George H. Gardner Professor of Clinical Gynecology and full tenured professor of Obstetrics and Gynecology, Preventive Medicine, and Medical Social Sciences at the Northwestern University Feinberg School of Medicine.
-She serves as the Vice Chair of Clinical Research in the Department of Obstetrics and Gynecology and the Co-Program Leader of Cancer Control and Survivorship at the NU Robert H Lurie Comprehensive Cancer Center.
-Her diverse portfolio of research encompasses over $30 million in NIH funded research in health disparities across six institutes with focus on underserved minority populations, epidemiology, minority health, community-engaged research, and health services process improvement.
+She is the Founder/Director of the Center for Health Equity Transformation and serves as the Vice Chair of Research in the Department of Obstetrics and Gynecology and the Associate Director of Community Outreach and Engagement at the NU Robert H Lurie Comprehensive Cancer Center.
+Dr. Simon is an internationally recognized expert in implementation science, health services research, health equity, community engaged research and science workforce development.
+Her diverse portfolio of research encompasses over $50 million dollars in funding over 17 years as the principal, co-principal investigator or senior scientist across 8 NIH Institutes (NCI, NIA, NIMHD, NICHD, NLM, NIMH, NIDDK, NHLBI).
+In 2021, she was ranked 1st in the Blue Ridge rankings for OBGYN’s with NIH funding in the country.
+Dr. Simon has first-authored or co-authored over 300 peer-reviewed publications.
+She has participated in over a dozen National Academy of Medicine reports and discussion papers.
 Trained in clinical obstetrics and gynecology at Yale University, Dr. Simon is a graduate of Rush Medical College, and received fellowship training in family medicine and reproductive health at Northwestern University’s Feinberg School of Medicine.

 Dr. Simon is a board member of several key health policy shaping entities in Chicago.
 She helped write legislation for the Illinois Breast Cancer Quality Screening and Treatment Act that led to a funded Illinois law focused on improving breast cancer quality and treatment.
 Dr. Simon was appointed by the Governor to help lead the implementation of this statewide law.
 Dr. Simon also had a role in other health policy efforts including the National Elder Justice Act.
 Thus, Dr. Simon’s work has directly impacted state and federal policies that have improved the health of thousands of low-income individuals.